 - Both cards will cost 50 points each if you still hold them in your hand at the end of the round so it is best to know when to hold onto them and when to get rid of them.

-- Try to hold onto the Wild card as long as you are able.
+- Try to hold onto the Wild card as long as you are able and not use it so soon for it may be wasted.
 Wild cards can be used at any point in the game no matter what has been played.

-- A Draw-Four card will benefit you if you are able to play it when you are down to a few cards in your hand and are still able to say Uno.
+- A Wild Draw Four card will benefit you if you are able to play it when you are down to a few cards in your hand and are still able to say Uno.
 The cards the other players have to draw will count towards the points you get.

 - Cards 1-9: Valued at their face amount